sagjoshi/b3/doc/refman/motivation.md

 # Motivation

-Authoring an automated program verification is a complex task that can be broken up into two major components with separate concerns.
+Authoring an automated program verifier is a complex task that can be broken up into two major components with separate concerns.
 One component is the _front end_, which prescribes the proof obligations for any given source program.
 The other component is the _back end_, which uses algorithms that try to discharge these proof obligations.
 The front end is concerned